psmit/smit.backuppsqls3/README.markdown

 In case the data directory copy is done, a check in the PostgreSQL configuration is done to check that the wal archive tool is configured correctly.
 If not, changes are suggested.
 Normally in this scenario the pg_backup_wal_s3 tool is used as archiver.
 Also pg_start_backup and pg_stop_backup are done.
-A lockfile will be used to prevent two backups happening at the same time.
+A lock file will be used to prevent two backups happening at the same time.

 pg_restore_s3